 I Don't Want to Share My Leads

 Leads are the lifeblood for Sales and salespeople can be protective about sharing their contacts with other team members.
-They've worked hard to gather data on their leads and can be overly protective about sharing it with other salespeople.
+They've worked hard to generate and gather data on their leads and can be overly protective about sharing it with other salespeople.

 Reality: This mentality should not be acceptable, and is indicative of bigger problems within a company.
 The truth is that the company owns the leads and sales owns the relationship.
 One of the key benefits of a CRM application is that it helps salespeople manage their relationships with leads and customers more effectively.